marknelsonengineer/empire/DESIGN.md

 [ ] We need to think about how we push new information about the real model to the users' model.

+## Configuration

+Classic Empire had a number of text-based configuration files that were pretty easy to override and configure.
+For the sake of efficiency and because I think we can structure our source code to be pretty user-friendly, I'm going to make all of those configurable elements part of the C++ source.
+Specifically, they will be built in as `inline constexpr`.

+For review:
+`const var` Means the variable won't change after it's initialized.
+Variables may be initialized at runtime, though.
+`method() const` Means the method won't change the state of the object `constexpr` Means "to be evaluated at compile time".
+Applies to variables.
+`consteval` Declares a function or template to produce a compile time constant expression.
+It forces calles to happen at compile-time.
+`constinit` Initializes a static variable at compile time.
+It does not imply `const` nor `constexpr`.

 ## Other Notes (for now)

 We are going to work very hard to keep the object model separate from the